JimYoung0/Poincar-Bendixson-theoremon/README.md

 but hard or impossible to find an exactly trapping region.

 However, see the png2.
-A guess would like, the trapping region might have a \textbf{largest area}.
+A guess would like, the trapping region might have a largest area.
 Cuz you can find a trajectory leaks out.

 Also notice that the prey-predator system does NOT satisfy the condition to use P.Bendixson